 I live in Hollywood, California, so I’m sure I don’t need to explain much about the scenery around here.
 And going to the gym, which is regularly populated with 6′ freaks of nature disguised as models and actors, can send me into a negative vortex of inadequacy.
 These fairy-like people bend themselves into knots in every yoga pose imaginable, lift more weight than I do, and look way better than I do while doing it.

 The hardest part?

 Most of them are NICE.

-But all of those negative feelings I experience: comparisons of worthiness and value in our jacked-up society, my personal insecurities, and sometimes just plain despair…are simply MY feelings, and they don’t represent the people I’m viewing at all.
+But all of those negative feelings I experience: comparisons of worthiness and value in a jacked-up Western society, my personal insecurities, and sometimes just plain despair…are simply MY feelings, and they don’t represent the people I’m viewing at all.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.